 Do your part to stop Alabuga Start from exploiting women!

-It’s quick, easy, and you’ll remain anonymous.
-Click “Act Now” and this email will be sent to the Useful Idiots, the Recruiters, and your politicians
+It’s quick, easy and you’ll remain anonymous.
+Click “Act Now” and this email will be sent to your politicians and recruiters

 Alabuga Start

-Alabuga START only recruits African and Asian women aged between 18 to 22.
+Alabuga START only recruits women from the Global South aged between 18 to 22.
 These women have experienced high levels of racism, with Russian supervisors calling them “mulattoes” and other derogatory terms.
+One participant told AP that participants are “maltreated like donkeys”.

 Human Trafficking